In the past years, link building strategies were based on links quantity and not quality.

 Step 5: Follow up

-- Don’t just post & run, actively respond to all the comments within the first 48 hours.
+- Don’t just post & leave it, actively respond to all the comments within the first 48 hours.

 - Always promote your guest post on social media platforms.